koajs/koa-hbs/README.md

 ## Example
 You can run the included example via `npm install koa` and `node --harmony app.js` from the example folder.

+## Unsupported Features

+Here's a few things _koa-hbs_ does not plan to support unless someone can provide really compelling justification.

+### Async Helpers
+_koa-hbs_ does not support asynchronous helpers.
+No, really - just load your data before rendering a view.
+This helps on performance and separation of concerns in your app.

+### Disable template caching
+For performance reasons, this feature is not supported.
+The render pipeline is pretty lean right now because there isn't much branching logic.
+There is probably a way to do this without much overhead, but due to tools like Grunt which can just reload your app when a template changes, what's the point?

 ## Credits
 Functionality and code were inspired/taken from